ilanazane/ilanazane.github.io/docs/_posts/2023-01-13-OpenAIGym.md

 I decided to tackle some reinforcement learning exercises that I found in my textbook, and think I might make this a several part series.
 Although I have a summer’s worth of reinforcement learning experience, I kind of jumped right into it and skipped over all of the basics.
 It’s worthwhile to formally introduce myself to some of these concepts.
 So let’s get into it:

 <div class=info>
-First, I’m not sure if anyone else has this problem, but I could spend hours trying to figure out why certain packages aren’t installing on my local computer.
+<i class="fa fa-info-circle"></i> First, I’m not sure if anyone else has this problem, but I could spend hours trying to figure out why certain packages aren’t installing on my local computer.
 I think from now on if I have to use anything besides numpy, I’ll go to Google Colab.
 </div><br>

 In this first part, we make sure that all of the required libraries are installed and up to date, make sure our plots will be nicely formatted, animations can be made and figures saved—  I’m in a rhyming mood :)